shawnreid/nhlscraper/README.md

 ### Commands

-Fetch games for specified year or all years and save to database:<br />
+Fetch games for specified season or all seasons and save to database:<br />
-`sail artisan fetch:games {year?}`
+`sail artisan fetch:schedule {season?}`

 Fetch specific data for a game and save to database.<br />
 `sail artisan fetch:games {gameid?}`